salmalah/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options<span style="color: red;"> -Wall -Werror -Wextra -pedantic -std=gnu89</span>
 * All your files should end with a new line
 * A<span style="color: red;"> README.md </span>file, at the root of the folder of the project is mandatory
 * Your code should use the<span style="color: red;"> Betty</span> style.
-It will be checked using A[betty-style.pl](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl) and A[ betty-doc.pl](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl)
+It will be checked using [betty-style.pl](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl) and [ betty-doc.pl](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl)
 * You are not allowed to use global variables
 * No more than 5 functions per file
 * ou are not allowed to use the standard library.
 Any use of functions like<span style="color: red;"> printf</span>,<span style="color: red;"> puts</span>, etc… is forbidden